Sham Pistols: Breakup

-On 19 August, Cook walked out of a recording session with Pursey saying "It's worse than working with Johnny Rotten".
 Jones had told Smash Hits in the July 79 edition that "We couldn't believe it when we met him (Pursey).
 He was all mouth and he cried - stuff like that.
 He's too emotional.
 All he wanted to do was be a Sex Pistol".
 He added "We thought that we'd get a load of money for doing something that wasn't too bad.
 We could have made a load of money but he just put us off it".
 Jones wrote in his autobiography Lonely Boy "When me and Cookie gave Jimmy a try, it was never going to be the Sex Pistols in our minds, we always thought of it as a new group.
 The odd thing about it was that we liked him, but when we got together to try and write some songs in a studio out in the country, he couldn't fucking come up with anything.
 His cover was blown - he didn't have the talents or intelligence that Rotten did, nowhere near".
-Pursey stated "It was absurd, the difference between us, when we got into the studio.
-Then I knew it could never work out".
-In July Sham 69 guitarist Dave Parsons had prophetically told Gary Bushell "I don't think it's gonna last that long cos Jim always likes to be 100% in control".
 After the dissolution of the band, Cook and Jones went on to form The Professionals and Pursey moved on to solo projects, later reforming Sham 69.